ezagroba/mob-testing/charters.md

 ### What is exploring?

-- Exploring = wandering + purpose
+- Wandering + Purpose = Exploring
-- Lost = wandering - purpose
+- Wandering - Purpose = Lost
 - If you don’t use what you find, don’t explore.